chaldea-center/chaldea-docs/docs/master_mission.md

 Similar to free quest solver, using linear programming, but here we use **Integer** constraints.

 ## Add Mission Target

+- Click the top trait tabs, after select all traits for one mission, then click **ADD** to add to mission list.
+- Click search button to filter traits in current tab.

 Generally, mission targets are described as **OR**: defeat 15 enemy type A or enemy type B.

-Click the top trait tabs, after select all traits for one mission, then click **ADD** to add to mission list.

 e.g.
 - 15 Saber or Rider enemy(not servant): select **Enemy Class-Saber** and **Enemy Class-Rider**